 Yoga for Triathletes: Hip openers

 Our triathlon plans have two or three scheduled swim workouts each week.
 You can replace these with dryland swim strength, run or bike workouts.
 Aim to select the discipline to bring you the most gains according to your own abilities.
 Swapped workouts should not impact how well you carry out your planned workouts.
-If unsure, please get in touch with our coaching team.
+If unsure, please contact our coaching team.

 - Take your swim sabbatical as an opportunity to build overall strength as well as focus on swim specific exercises and core strength: check out our full Swim Strength exercise guide with videos.